BrianPugh/micropython-libs/docs/source/libs/uprofiler.rst

 profile
 ^^^^^^^
-The ``profile`` feature can be used as either a decorator, or a context manager.
+The ``profile`` decorator measures how long the function/method takes to execute.

 If a ``name`` is not provided, then it is set to the decorated function name.
 Decorated functions with the same name will overwrite each other's summary results.